syracuse-singers/xmas/README.md

 ## Footnotes

-1. <span id="note_shepherds_arise">Shepherds Arise</span> - The version of this song that is [in the repository](https://syracuse-singers.github.io/xmas/pdf/shepherds_arise_2-part_v2.pdf) is a two-part arrangement transcribed from Bob Copper's book, "A Song For Every Season".
+1. <span id="note_shepherds_arise">Shepherds Arise</span> - The version of the song that is [in the repository](https://syracuse-singers.github.io/xmas/pdf/shepherds_arise_2-part_v2.pdf) is a two-part arrangement transcribed from Bob Copper's book, "A Song For Every Season".
 That, however, is not the version we currently sing.
 Our group has licensed a three-part arrangement from Ian Robb's group, Finest Kind.
 Licensed sheet music is for purchase on Ian's [website](http://ianrobb.com/sheetmusic/default.htm).

 <script type="text/javascript">
   var pdfs = document.querySelectorAll("a[href$='.pdf']");